 User testing confirmed:

-- Users enjoyed swiping on the discover page
+5. Users enjoyed swiping on the discover page.

 Having determined the full functionality of the website, I then focused on developing the UI and Interaction design.
-Once tested and satisfied I scaled to fit various devices.
+After numerous rounds of usability testing I scaled to fit various devices.